 Types of Dyslexia

-The Phonological Dyslexia is believed to be the most common type.
-It deals with difficulties in matching sounds to symbols, as well as breaking words into syllables and smaller sound units called phonemes.
-Some symptoms may include the following:
+Phonological dyslexia is believed to be the most common type of dyslexia.
+It involves difficulties with matching sounds to symbols, as well as breaking words into syllables and smaller sound units called phonemes.

 - Difficulty learning sounds made by letters